aisepucrio/forward-snowballing/README.md

 # 🧠 Toward Reliable Forward Snowballing in Systematic Literature Reviews: A Comparative Study and Framework Proposal

-This repository contains:
+This repository brings together two main components:

+🔎 1.
+Comparative study of forward snowballing tools
-- The data used for a comparative study between tools implementing *forward snowballing*;
+  - Data and scripts used in a comparative analysis of different tools that implement forward snowballing.
+  - The results of this analysis are described in the article referenced in this repository.
+  - This analysis served as the basis for the development of the automated tool also included in  this repository.
+  - The step-by-step guide for reproducing the analysis is available in the tools_analysis directory.

+🛠️ 2.
+Automated tool with web interface
-- An automation tool with a web interface, developed to assist researchers in the process of:
+  - Developed to assist researchers in the following tasks:
-  - Automatic article search via *forward snowballing*;
+    - Automatic article retrieval via forward snowballing;
+    - Initial analysis of the retrieved articles;
-  - Screening articles based on inclusion and exclusion criteria;
+    - Article screening based on inclusion and exclusion criteria, with support from LLMs.
-  - Using LLMs to support decision making.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16102191.svg)](https://doi.org/10.5281/zenodo.16102191)

-Access the full paper [here](SBES_IIER_2025___Snowballing.pdf)
+Access the full paper [here](<Toward Reliable Forward Snowballing in Systematic Literature Reviews: A Comparative Study and Framework Proposal.pdf>)

 ## 📚 Citation